Overview

 The Throughput Mode of the EFS instance The throughput mode helps determine the overall throughput a file system can achieve.
 Bursting Throughput: The throughput scales with the size of the file system, dynamically bursting as needed to support the spiky nature of many file-based workloads.
 Provisioned Throughput: Is designed to support applications that require higher dedicated throughput than the default Bursting mode and can be configured independently of the amount of data stored on the file system. |

-Standard Size (MB) |
+Standard Size (MiB) |

-The Size of the data in Megabytes stored in the EFS standard class Standard: The Standard storage class is used to store frequently accessed files. |
+The Size of the data in MiB stored in the EFS standard class Standard: The Standard storage class is used to store frequently accessed files. |

-Infrequent Access Size (MB) |
+Infrequent Access Size (MiB) |

-The Size of the data in Megabytes stored in the EFS Infrequent Access class Infrequent Access: The Infrequent Access (IA) storage class is a lower-cost storage class that's designed for storing long-lived, infrequently accessed files cost-effectively. |
+The Size of the data in MiB stored in the EFS Infrequent Access class Infrequent Access: The Infrequent Access (IA) storage class is a lower-cost storage class that's designed for storing long-lived, infrequently accessed files cost-effectively. |

-Total Size MB) |
+Total Size MiB) |

-The total size of Data in Megabytes stored on the EFS instance Standard Size + Infrequent Size |
+The total size of Data in MiB stored on the EFS instance Standard Size + Infrequent Size |

 RDS Instances